 The Most Common Change

-And your employer can make this change any time they want – maybe it’s to get their son-in-law an additional commission since he sold the plan.
+Your employer can make this change any time they want – maybe it’s to get their cousin an additional commission since he sold the plan to your employer.
 But then again, maybe it’s just because the bossman read an article that said A shares were superior to all other investments, or something equally idiotic.

 The Other Kind

-Another possible way that your employer could change your allocation plan in your 401(k) account is if it was determined that your account wasn’t diversified enough.
-Seems pretty big-brotherish, but it’s still a possibility – although according to this article in the WSJ, “So far, plan sponsors aren’t re-enrolling just because they think a participant isn’t properly diversified…”.
+Another possible way that your employer could change your allocation in your 401k account is if it was determined that your account wasn’t diversified enough.
+Seems pretty big-brotherish, but it’s still a possibility, just not very common.

 Default investments can be changed on a whim as well – from a basic money market account to, perhaps, a costly stable-value insurance product.
-And when these choices are changed, your money is automatically moved.
+When these choices are changed, your money is automatically moved.
+You can always change to something else (among the available options), but you have to make the change on your own.

 The Bottom Line

-Particularly pay close attention when your company sends you a letter explaining any changes to the plan.
+Particularly pay close attention when your company sends you a letter explaining changes to the plan.
 These are supposed to be concise and easy-to read, so watch for them.
-Usually when funds are going to be automatically moved you’ll get some notice in advance so that you can choose something different from the default.
-This may be helpful, or it may not – but you’ll be in a position to have better control over your fund.
+When funds are going to be automatically moved you’ll get a notice in advance so that you can choose something different from the default.
+This may be helpful, or it may not – but you’ll be in a position to have better control over your funds.